Jullija/ConspectsManager/README.md

-# FileExplorer
+# ConspectsManager

-Ladies and gentelman, here comes **the best FileExplorer** available.
+Ladies and gentelman, here comes **the best Conspects Manager** available.

 We come together as **żuczki** (beetles, almost like this famous band, but we are probably better at programming.
 Probably).